We've independently reviewed this article to make sure it's as accurate as we can make it.

 #2 Dryer Smells Like Mold

-Your dryer has an exhaust vent hose on the back.
-If there is lint build-up in the dryer, it is going to clog the exhaust vent.
-As a result, the lint is going to clog the filtration system in your dryer as well.
+You see, if there is lint buildup in the dryer, it will clog the exhaust vent.
+As a result, the lint will clog the filtration system in your dryer and create a warm and humid environment.

-If the filtration system is not working properly because of lint buildup, mold is going to start to grow behind your dryer.
-Then, when you turn the dryer on, the smell of mold is going to circulate throughout the entire machine.
-This will cause your dryer to smell bad as well.
+If the filtration system malfunctions because of lint buildup, mold can grow behind your dryer.
+Then, when you turn the dryer on, the mold smell will circulate throughout the entire machine.

-In addition to leading to foul-smelling clothes, lint buildup can also be a serious fire hazard because lent is flammable.
+In addition to leading to foul-smelling clothes, lint buildup can also be a serious fire hazard because lint is flammable.

 #3 Dryer Smells Like Burning Oil